 About 90% of employers say they’ve been “ghosted” by current or potential employees.
 While it can go both ways, with employers ghosting candidates, it’s not professional and shouldn’t be done either way.
-Job seekers are not showing for interviews, stop communication with hiring managers and/or recruiters, or accepting a job and not showing on their first day.
+Job seekers are not showing up for interviews, stop communicating with hiring managers and/or recruiters, or accepting a job and not showing up on their first day.
 If you’ve done any of these, you could be hurting your career.

 Consequences of Ghosting

 While there isn’t a big permanent file on you listing every job you left or interview you didn’t show up to, you should still be professional.
 You don’t always know if people are connected, especially in the agriculture industry.
 Ag is a tight-knit industry, so be cautious.
 Skipping out on interviews or not showing up on the first day of work will tarnish your reputation as word spreads among hiring managers and ag recruiters in the industry.
 You might think the chances of employers remembering you a year or more later are slim, but they’re keeping track of job seekers who ghost them.